Skip to navigation Skip to content

 Circumstances when the Parental Income Test (PIT) does not apply 108-02020030

-This document outlines circumstances when the Parental Income Test (PIT) will not apply to an ABSTUDY or Youth Allowance (YA) customer or Assistance for Isolated Children (AIC) applicant.
-These circumstances relate to whether or not the parent(s)/guardian(s) are receiving particular government payments or have been automatically issued a Health Care Card (HCC).
+This document explains when the PIT will not apply to a dependent ABSTUDY or Youth Allowance (YA) customer or Assistance for Isolated Children (AIC) applicant.
+These circumstances relate to whether or not the parent(s)/guardian(s) are receiving specific government payments or have been automatically issued a Health Care Card (HCC).

 Assessment of exemption from the PIT